 Get some starter and scoby from a friend, or let a scoby develop on some store-bought, unpasteurized kombucha.
 OR, get this starter from Poseymom.

 I speed up the brewing process when making sweet tea by brewing the tea in half-as-much boiling water, adding the remaining liquid in the form of cool water or ice-cubes.
-(Can you tell that I’m a lady-on-the-run, with little time or patience to wait for tea to cool off?!)
+(I’m a lady-on-the-run and don’t want to wait for tea to cool off!)

 - 4 c. filtered or spring water (not chlorinated tap water)

 - 4 black tea bags or 1 TBS. loose black tea (or substitute green or white tea bags ocassionally)